 What are the car insurance requirements in Iowa?

 Driving without insurance is dangerous, it’s also illegal.
 Iowa law requires that at minimum, you have the following coverage limits on your policy:

 - $20,000 in liability insurance for injury or death of one person

 - $40,000 in liability insurance for bodily injury or death of two or more

-This not only protects other Iowa drivers, but also helps you avoid any unnecessary financial headaches you may find yourself in after an accident.
+Bodily injury liability coverage pays for injuries sustained by other parties in an accident you cause, and property damage liability covers damage to the other party’s vehicle or other property in the accident.
+This minimum coverage not only protects other Iowa drivers, but also helps you avoid any unnecessary financial headaches you may find yourself in after an accident.

+Liability car insurance does not offer you a lot of protection.
 For a little extra cost, you can usually get a lot more coverage.
-Depending on whether you have teen drivers, a new car, or drive on dangerous roads, you should consider popular coverage add-ons for additional peace of mind:
+Depending on whether you have teen drivers, a new car, or drive on dangerous roads, you should consider popular optional coverage add-ons for additional peace of mind:

 Collision coverage– If your car knocks into something, you’ll be covered.

-Comprehensive coverage– Comprehensive coverage does everything that collision coverage does and then some.
+Comprehensive coverage– Comprehensive insurance does everything that collision coverage does and then some.
 If your car is vandalized, hits and animal, or is damaged from practically any other incident, you’ll be protected.